ENux-Distro/pardus/README.md

 # Pardus Package Manager

-In order to install the Pardus-Installer on your **live** Pardus system, you need to these steps:
+In order to install the Pardus Package Manager on your Pardus system, you need to these steps:

 1- Git clone the repo via `sudo apt install git && git clone --depth 1 https://github.com/ENux-Distro/Pardus-Installer.git`